menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

 **To enable LDAP integration**:

 1. On the :guilabel:`Admin` page, select the :guilabel:`Configuration` tab.
-2. Select :guilabel:`Authentication` under :guilabel:`System Settings` in the left pane.
+2. Select :guilabel:`Authentication` under :guilabel:`System Settings` in the leftmost sidebar.
-3. Select the :guilabel:`Enable LDAP integration`.
+3. Select :guilabel:`Enable LDAP integration`.

-Using LDAP with Central Running on Windows
+Using LDAP with Central running on Windows
 ------------------------------------------

 To use LDAP with a Micetro Central server running on Windows, Python must be installed for all users.
-See :ref:`central-python-ldap`.
+Refer to :ref:`central-python-ldap`.